 Team building is one of the job skills.
 Such skills are-

 Analytical skills are essential for any job.
-This Skill plays an outstanding role in making the right decisions in the development of the organization.
+This Skill plays an outstanding role in making the right decisions in the organization’s development.
 Such skills include-

 - Critical thinking